TRIQS/triqs/doc/install.rst

 described in the :ref:`list of requirements <requirements>`.
 Please pay particular attention to the :ref:`C++ compilers<require_cxx_compilers>` and to :ref:`Python and the scientific python tools<python_install>`.
-Here are instructions to install these necessary libraries on two standard systems (FIXME NO PAGE FOR OSX_LION!):
+Here are instructions to install these necessary libraries on two standard systems:

 .. toctree::
    :maxdepth: 1

    installation/ubuntu
-   installation/osx_lion
+   installation/osx_install

+.. note:: Please ensure that you have all the dependencies installed before proceeding further!

 Installation steps
 ------------------